Crispy Chickpea Tacos with Sunset Slaw

 - 1/8 teaspoon cayenne pepper

-- 1 1/2 cups (95 grams) finely shredded red cabbage from about 1/4 large cabbage
+- 1 and 1/4 cups shredded red cabbage

 - juice of 1/2 lime

-- Any leftover chickpeas will keep in the fridge for about a week; in addition to being the base of spur-of-the-moment leftover tacos, they make a great snack on their own, or, slightly mash them with the back of a fork, and use as a simple dip or topping for nachos.
-Leftover slaw will keep for 2-3 days in the fridge; any longer and it starts to get a bit sludgy.
+- Storage and repurposing: Any leftover chickpeas will keep in the fridge for about a week; in addition to being the base of spur-of-the-moment leftover tacos, they make a great snack on their own, or, slightly mash them with the back of a fork, and use as a simple dip or topping for nachos.
+Slaw can be kept up to 2 days in the fridge but is easy and best to remake fresh.